TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 print_clear

 This clears the text buffer in the script console, including anything out of sight (i.e. ant text that would have needed scrolling to be seen).

+### print_colour

+print_colour <R/P> [<G> <B>]

+This sets the foreground colour of any subsequent print_value prints to the script console.
+This is a latching command - the colour you set here remains active until either you change it with another print_colour command or the script terminates.
+At the start of each script run, the default foreground colour for print_value output will always be white.

+<R/P> - an integer varval >= 0 and <= 255 and is the red component of a 24 bit colour or a 256 colour palette entry.

+<G> - an integer varval >= 0 and <= 255 and is the green component of a 24 bit colour

+<B> - an integer varval >= 0 and <= 255 and is the blue component of a 24 bit colour

+**Note:** 8-bit Palette Mode (1 argument): This selects a colour from a fixed RGB332 mapping:

+Red: Bits 7-5 (8 levels)

+Green: Bits 4-2 (8 levels)

+Blue: Bits 1-0 (4 levels)

+**Note**: In 8-bit palette mode a <R/P> value of 0 is black and 255 is white.

+**Note**: 24-bit True Colour Mode (3 arguments): The three input values are the red, green and blue components of a 24 bit colour.
+This allows for precise control to select over 16.7 million colours.

+### print_size

+print_size <point_size>

+This sets the font size of any subsequent print_value prints to the script console.
+This is a latching command - the colour you set here remains active until either you change it with another print_size command or the script terminates.
+At the start of each script run, the default font size for print_value output will always be 12.

+<point_size> - an integer varval >= 1 and <= 72.

 ### print_cursor